-The Swiss watchmaker has recently presented a new series of Hublot Big Bang 38 mm ladies watches equipped with a Sellita SW300-based HUB 1110 automatic movement, as well as more practical -albeit not as jaw-dropping- “Swiss Made” quartz caliber.
+The Swiss watchmaker has recently presented a new series of Hublot Big Bang 38 mm models equipped with a Sellita SW300-based HUB 1110 automatic movement, as well as more practical -albeit not as jaw-dropping- “Swiss Made” quartz caliber.
 Although the HUB 1110 is a very basic mechanism that is only slightly refinished and fine-tuned in order to meet stricter standards of the Swiss-based brand, you may still want to consider acting fast, if you are interested in this gadget: wristwatches powered by self-winding movements are rare species in this niche and, something tells me, the watch won’t stay in production for long.

 Four days ago, we had presidential elections here in Belarus.

 As always, it was a one man show with the rest of candidates singing on back-vocals.
 As always, the vote was rigged.
 As always, independent media was suppressed.
-As always, peaceful manifestations (yep, no cars burned, no Molotov cocktails thrown, we are peaceful people here in Belarus) were infiltrated with agents provocateurs and then dispersed by riot police with brutal force.
+As always, peaceful manifestations (yep, no cars were burned, no Molotov cocktails were thrown, we are peaceful people here in Belarus) were infiltrated with agents provocateurs and then dispersed by riot police with brutal force.
 As always, right.

 Around six hundred men and women, including five alternative candidates, are still in jail after an unfair trial that normally lasts about five minutes.
 Just enough to read you your rights, ask a couple of formal questions and then give you a standard sentence of 10 to 15 days in a local jail with horrible food, heavily-chlorinated water that makes you want to puke, no medical help, and a dozen of persons in a cell designed for six.

 When our local strongman decided to crush down dissent, yours truly happened to spend there some time, too, so I know.

 That’s what you get when you want to protect your choice.
 Because freedom is always about you making choices, not choices made for you.